svn2github/wordpress-vip-plugins/simplechart/README.md

 ### Update script for Simplechart web app

-Next, you'll need to download the Simplechart web app to your local copy of the WordPress plugin.
-Do this from the root of the `wordpress-simplechart` plugin directory, either in your theme or in `wp-plugins`:
+In the unlikely event that you need to update the version of the app that lives in the plugin, do this from the root of the `wordpress-simplechart` plugin directory, either in your theme or in `wp-plugins`:

 ````
 $ npm install